aws-samples/webauthn-with-amazon-cognito/README.md

 # WebAuthn with Amazon Cognito

-This project is a demonestration of how to implement FIDO-based authentication with Amazon Cognito user pools.
+This project is a demonstration of how to implement FIDO-based authentication with Amazon Cognito user pools.
 The full technical write-up on this topic is available in this [blog post].

 ## Requirements
-- AWS account and permissions to create CloudFromation stacks, Cognito resources and lambda functions
+- AWS account and permissions to create CloudFormation stacks, Cognito resources and lambda functions
 - Nodejs and NPM
 - Browser/Device that supports FIDO2.
 Refer to [FIDO Alliance]